kyegomez/Athena-Create/README.md

 **Inspire**: Take part in community challenges, earn badges, and get recognized for your work.
 Your creations might just be the spark that ignites another's imagination.

 ## Getting Started
+There are 2 methods, 1 local no docker, and docker:

+### Method 1
 1. Fork and clone the Athena Create repository.
 2. Start the backend:
 ```bash